genesiscommunitysuccess/docs/docs/05_operations/02_clustering/01_clusters.md

 sidebar_label: 'Clusters'
 id: clusters
 ---
-The Genesis platform is highly resilient and easy to cluster for a High Availability (HA) setup.
+The Genesis low-code platform is highly resilient and easy to cluster for a High Availability (HA) setup.
 This area takes you through the steps required to establish a HOT-HOT setup.

-## Pre-requisites
+## Prerequisites

 This set-up will only focus on the Genesis platform within an HA setup.
 The database is expected to be decoupled from the Genesis server instances in its HA setup.